Below is a list of in-print works in this collection, presented in series order or publication order as applicable.

-In this critical study of Nakagami’s life and oeuvre, Zimmerman delves into the writer’s literary world, exploring the genres, forms, and themes with which Nakagami worked and experimented.
-These chapters trace the biographical thread running through his works while foregrounding such diverse facets of his writing as his interest in the modern possibilities of traditional myths and forms of storytelling, his deployment of shocking tropes and images, and his crafting of a unique poetic language.
+These chapters trace the biographical thread running through Nakagami’s works while foregrounding such diverse facets of his writing as his interest in the modern possibilities of traditional myths and forms of storytelling, his deployment of shocking tropes and images, and his crafting of a unique poetic language.

 Articulating Citizenship: Civic Education and Student Politics in Southeastern China, 1912–1940

 This book reconstructs civic education and citizenship training in secondary schools in the lower Yangzi region during the Republican era.
-It also analyzes how students used the tools of civic education introduced in their schools to make themselves into young citizens, and explores the complex social and political effects of educated youths’ civic action.
+It analyzes how students used the tools of civic education to make themselves into young citizens, and explores the complex social and political effects of educated youths’ civic action.

 From Foot Soldier to Finance Minister: Takahashi Korekiyo, Japan’s Keynes

-From his birth into the lowest stratum of the samurai class to his assassination at the hands of right-wing militarists, Takahashi Korekiyo (1854-1936) lived through tumultuous times that shaped the course of modern Japan.
-This engaging biography underscores the profound influence of the charismatic seven-time finance minister on the political and economic development of Japan by casting new light on his unusual background, unique talents, and singular experiences.
+From his birth into the lowest stratum of the samurai class to his assassination by right-wing militarists, Takahashi Korekiyo (1854–1936) lived through tumultuous times that shaped the course of modern Japan.
+This biography underscores the profound influence of the charismatic finance minister on the political and economic development of Japan.

 Amid the Clouds and Mist: China's Colonization of Guizhou, 1200—1700